 - Community Education reserves the right to cancel a class that does not meet the minimum enrollment.

 Bloomington Community Education knows that the safety of you and your family is very important.
-Our district has put together a Summer COVID-19 Guidance Plan.
-Please refer to the plan regarding any questions you have.

 Note the plan and screening may change at any time based on updates and guidance from the Minnesota Department of Health and Minnesota Department of Education, as well as directives from ISD 271.